XanDev3/swapper-with-ens/packages/foundry/test/integration/README.md

 This document describes how to run and reason about the integration tests for `SwapStables`.

-These tests exercise `SwapStables` against a mainnet fork using the real Uniswap V2 router and real token pools.
+These tests use `SwapStables` against a mainnet fork using the real Uniswap V2 router and real token pools.
 They are intended to validate pricing, path selection, slippage behavior, deadlines, and large-swap effects under real-world liquidity.

 ---